 Struggling when your newborn fights sleep for hours?
-Learn 12 tricks that actually work so you can get the rest you and your newborn need!
+Learn 12 tricks that actually work so you can get the rest you and your baby need!

 Never mind that I was beyond exhausted—I knew my newborn was, too.